 The Emissions Reduction Fund is a Commonwealth voluntary scheme to reduce or sequester greenhouse gas emissions.
 The most successful and cost effective mechanism so far has been land sector abatement (storing carbon in vegetation and soils).
 It has provided the opportunity to offer commercial incentives for landholders or land managers to adopt new land management practices and/or technologies to reduce their emissions or sequester carbon dioxide equivalent (C02e).
 There are a number of different activities that participants can undertake to do this such as reducing methane emissions from cattle, rejuvenating soil health with carbon, regenerating or protecting native vegetation across where it is cost effective.
 Participants earn an Australian Carbon Credit Unit (ACCU) for every ton of CO2e sequestered or avoided emission.

-GreenCollar is one of the only companies in Australia with full end-to-end, in-house expertise in the development, management, legal and technical implementation of commercial carbon projects across the country, working with landholders and graziers to manage close to 3 million hectares of private land to achieve positive outcomes both commercially and environmentally.
+GreenCollar is one of the only companies in Australia with full end-to-end, in-house expertise in the development, management, legal and technical implementation of commercial carbon projects.
+GreenCollar is working with landholders and graziers across the country to manage close to 3 million hectares of private land to achieve positive outcomes both commercially and environmentally.

 78% of the Australian Government’s Emissions Reduction Fund, so far dispersed by tender for the lowest cost abatement, has gone to the land sector.
 65% of the carbon abatement funds, dispersed by government have gone to GreenCollar.
 The company has demonstrated land sector abatement, either by avoiding losses in vegetation cover or by natural and human induced regeneration, has proved to be the most cost effective means for Australia to meet its GHG reduction targets and its international change obligations.